-10 Appropriations may be made by the legislature from the forest development account to the department for the purpose of carrying on 11 12 the activities of the department on state forest lands, lands managed 13 on a sustained yield basis as provided for in RCW 79.10.320, and for 14 reimbursement of expenditures that have been made or may be made from the resource management cost account in the management of state forest 15 For the 2011-2013 fiscal biennium, moneys from the forest 16 development account shall be distributed as directed in section 706 of 17 this act to the beneficiaries of the revenues derived from state forest 18 lands.
-During the 2011-2013 fiscal biennium, the legislature may 19 20 appropriate moneys in the forest development account to support emergency fire suppression activities in a manner that, at a maximum, 21 represents the proportion of land that the department manages in 22 comparison to the total land the department conducts emergency fire 23 24 suppression activities on.

-25 Sec.
-932. RCW 79.105.150 and 2011 2nd sp.s. c 9 s 911 are each 26 amended to read as follows:

-(1) After deduction for management costs as provided in RCW 79.64.040 and payments to towns under RCW 79.115.150(2), all moneys received by the state from the sale or lease of state-owned aquatic lands and from the sale of valuable material from state-owned aquatic lands shall be deposited in the aquatic lands enhancement account which is hereby created in the state treasury.
+- lien against the account for the payment of principal and interest. sums for the above purposes shall be withdrawn or paid out of the account except upon approval of the department. - (3) Appropriations may be made by the legislature from the forest development account to the department for the purpose of carrying on the activities of the department on state forest lands, lands managed on a sustained yield basis as provided for in RCW 79.10.320, and for reimbursement of expenditures that have been made or may be made from the resource management cost account in the management of state forest lands. - 11 (4) For the 2011-2013 fiscal biennium, moneys from the forest 12 development account shall be distributed as directed in section 708 of 13 this act to the beneficiaries of the revenues derived from state forest lands.
+During the 2011-2013 fiscal biennium, appropriations may be 14 made by the legislature from the forest development account to the 15 department for the purpose of emergency fire suppression.
+16 - Sec.
+927. RCW 79.105.150 and 2011 2nd sp.s. c 9 s 911 are each amended to read as follows: - (1) After deduction for management costs as provided in RCW 79.64.040 and payments to towns under RCW 79.115.150(2), all moneys received by the state from the sale or lease of state-owned aquatic lands and from the sale of valuable material from state-owned aquatic lands shall be deposited in the aquatic lands enhancement account which is hereby created in the state treasury.
 After appropriation, these funds shall be used solely for aquatic lands enhancement projects; for the purchase, improvement, or protection of aquatic lands for public purposes; for providing and improving access to the lands; and for volunteer cooperative fish and game projects.
-During the ((2009-2011) and)) 2011-2013 fiscal ((biennia)) biennium, the aquatic lands
+During the 2009-2011 and 2011-2013 fiscal biennia, the aquatic lands enhancement account may also be used for scientific research as part of the adaptive management process and for developing a planning report for McNeil Island.
+During the 2009-2011 and 2011-2013 fiscal biennia, the legislature may transfer from the aquatic lands enhancement account to the state general fund such amounts as reflect excess fund balance of the During the 2011-2013 fiscal biennium, the aquatic lands enhancement account may be used to support the shellfish program, state parks, hatcheries, the ballast water program, and the Puget Sound toxic